The Pentagon just gave up the pretense of deterring conflict

-In a shift that defied twenty years of precedent, the US Department of Defense changed the mission statement on its website recently.
+In a shift that defied 20 years of precedent, the US Department of Defense changed the mission statement on its website recently.
 Instead of using its 2 million staff members to “deter war,” as has been its stated mission since the Clinton administration, the department will “provide a lethal Joint Force to defend the security of our country and sustain American influence abroad.”

-The change—which appears to not have affected the mission statement on the DoD’s “About Us” page—was first noticed by military affairs site Task and Purpose.
-Pentagon spokesman Col. Robert Manning did not respond to a request for comment on the apparent shift.
+The change—which appears to not have affected the mission statement on the DOD’s “About Us” page—was first noticed by military affairs site Task and Purpose.
+Pentagon spokesman Colonel Robert Manning did not respond to a request for comment on the apparent shift.

 NEW: Trump’s Pentagon quietly made a change to the stated mission it's had for two decades https://t.co/pCMtunVL1n pic.twitter.com/RGTAX050dc